LucasEnard/formation-template-python/README.md

 ![FrameworkFull](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/FrameworkFull.png)

 The components inside of IRIS represent a production.
-Inbound adapters and outbound adapters enable us to use different kind of format as input and output for our databse. <br>The composite applications will give us access to the production through external applications like REST services.
+Inbound adapters and outbound adapters enable us to use different kind of format as input and output for our database. <br>The composite applications will give us access to the production through external applications like REST services.

 The arrows between them all of this components are **messages**.
 They can be requests or responses.